shieldify-security/audits-portfolio/README.md

 # Security Review Table

-Note: _All reports here are published with the consent of our clients._

 | ID  |                               Protocol                                | Type                                                                                                                    |                      Report link                      |      Date      |
 | :-: | :-------------------------------------------------------------------: | ----------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------: | :------------: |
 | 45  |                              Undisclosed                              |                                                                                                                         |                                                       |   July 2024    |